INFORMATION FOR TRAVEL ENTRY REQUIREMENTS TO THE COOK ISLANDS

 Clearing Customs

-Personal effects including sports equipment and clothing are exempt from duty.
-However, goods in excess of NZ$750 could be subject to duty.
+Personal effects including sports equipment and clothing are exempt from customs charges.
+However, goods in excess of NZ$750 could be subject to customs charges.

 Can I bring alcohol and cigarettes into the Cook Islands?